List of characters in The Lego Movie franchise: Bad Cop / Good Cop

-Bad Cop / Good Cop (voiced by Liam Neeson in The Lego Movie, Bradley Pierce in The Lego Movie Videogame) is a police officer with a double-sided head (a fairly common feature in Lego minifigures) and is named after the good cop/bad cop interrogation method.
-One face is the bad one, which is mostly with Lord Business and when he questions people, while the other one is good, kind, and friendly.
+Bad Cop / Good Cop (voiced by Liam Neeson in The Lego Movie, Bradley Pierce in The Lego Movie Videogame) is a police officer with a double-sided head (a fairly common feature in Lego minifigures) and is named after the good cop, bad cop interrogation method.
+One face is the bad one, which is mostly shown with Lord Business and when he questions people, while the other one is good, kind, and friendly.
 Besides being the son of Ma Cop and Pa Cop, Bad Cop/Good Cop is the leader of the Super Secret Police and works for Lord Business to find the Special.
-He also throws multiple chairs out of frustration in the first movie.
+He is a major antagonist in the first movie.

-He first appears as he interrogates Emmet on the Master Builders and fed up with Emmet's refusal to admit anything, sends Emmet to the Melting Chamber.
+He first appears as he interrogates Emmet about the Master Builders and fed up with Emmet's refusal to admit anything, sends Emmet to the Melting Chamber.
 When Wyldstyle frees Emmet, Bad Cop and his forces pursue them to one of the secret tunnels.
 During a meeting with Lord Business, Bad Cop/Good Cop is introduced to a prototype of the Kraglized weapon that he is going to use on Taco Tuesday.
 Lord Business tests Bad Cop's faithfulness and loyalty by requesting him to test it on his parents.
 However, both his faces get into an argument and eventually he turns into Good Cop, with his conscience rendering him unable to "Kraglise" his parents.
-Realising Good Cop is taking over, Lord Business uses nail polish remover and a q-tip to erase Good Cop's face enabling Bad Cop to do the job much to the horror of his parents.
-Bad Cop later helps the Master Builders escape and uses a marker to draw a scribble face to replace the Good Cop face he lost.
-Upon the Kragle being disarmed, Bad Cop/Good Cop is reunited with his parents.
+Realizing Good Cop is taking over, Lord Business uses nail polish remover and a q-tip to erase Good Cop's face, thereby enabling Bad Cop to do the job to the horror of his parents.
+Bad Cop later grows remorseful and helps the Master Builders escape and uses a marker to draw a scribble face to replace the Good Cop face he lost.
+After the Kragle is disarmed, Bad Cop/Good Cop is reunited with his parents.

 In The Lego Movie 2: The Second Part, Bad Cop is a security guard for Apocalypseburg and has no dialogue.
-His name is changed to Scribble Cop since his face has been scribbled to replace the one he lost in the last film.
+His name is changed to Scribble Cop since his face has been scribbled on to replace the one he lost in the first film.